"I was a kid, and I had really bad self-esteem issues. I was making dumb choices," she says.

 Now Susan is 43, married, and a mother of four.
 Over the years, her depression has changed.
 Sometimes, it's felt as if hard times have brought it on.
 At other points in her life, the depression has been severe and seemed to come out of nowhere.

-Her first bout with severe depression came when she was living in California and had taken a year off from classes.
+Her first bout with severe depression came when she was living in Alberta and had taken a year off from classes.

 "I was driving down the road after work one day, and I just started bawling," she says.
 "I had no idea why I was crying.
 It wasn't like there was some kind of trigger."

 Susan knew she needed help the first time she considered suicide.
-She got into therapy, and later started on depression medicines.
+She got into therapy, and later she started taking depression medicines.
 A psychiatrist prescribed several different medicines to find one that worked.
 Some of them made Susan too sleepy to function.

 "If the kids didn't need me, I was in bed sleeping," she says.